slash4-de/openstack/source/day1.rst

 Important facts about OpenStack:

-	1. OpenStack is a cloud computing framework (supports virtualization)
+-	OpenStack is a cloud computing framework (supports virtualization)

-	2. OpenStack suports Open Source.
+-	OpenStack suports Open Source.
 Open Design, Open Community, Open Development

-	3. OpenStack is a collection of several independent components (projects)
+-	OpenStack is a collection of several independent components (projects)

 OpenStack's Mission
 ================
+Here is the official mission statement for OpenStack:

 “To produce the ubiquitous Open Source cloud computing platform that will meet the needs of public and private cloud providers regardless of size, by being simple to implement and massively scalable.”